-An orthopedic surgeon is a type of doctor that specializes in treating diseases and injuries of the bones, joints, ligaments, and tendons.
+An orthopedic surgeon, or “bone doctor” is a type of doctor that specializes in treating diseases and injuries of the bones, joints, ligaments, and tendons.
 Although they are often sought after for operations, orthopedic surgeons do more than just operate.
 They can set bones with casts, recommend conservative treatment, including prosthetics and physical therapy, and help patients prevent injuries.

 Orthopaedic vs. Orthopedic Spelling

 One of the first sources of confusion about the specialty is the spelling.
 Some people spell the word ‘orthopaedic’ while others spell it ‘orthopedic’.
 Both are correct and are derived from Greek.
 Orthos means straight and paidion means child.
 This suggests that orthopedic surgery began by specializing in correcting injuries or malformation of bones in children.